Trialling suggested deadlines on bowel screening invitations to increase participation

 Grant award: £24,727

-Professor Lawler and Dr McFerran are testing if adding a deadline to the letter sent out with bowel screening can increase participation in screening programmes.
+Professor Lawler and Dr McFerran tested if adding a deadline to the letter sent out with the bowel screening kit can increase participation in screening programmes.

 The challenge

 Bowel cancer screening saves lives, as it can detect bowel cancers at an earlier stage when treatment is more effective.
-It can also find precancerous polyps (non-cancerous growths) that can then be removed before they develop into a cancer.
+It can also find precancerous polyps that can then be removed before they ever develop into a cancer.

-It’s important that everyone eligible for screening takes part when invited.
-However, most people say they want to do their screening test, but fewer than 7 in 10 complete it.
+It’s therefore important that everyone eligible for screening takes part when invited.
+However, although most people say they want to do their screening test, fewer than 7 in 10 follow through and complete it.
 Screening uptake is also lower in areas with higher deprivation.

 The science behind the project

-The study will be carried out in Northern Ireland, which has the lowest bowel screening uptake in the UK., It’ll focus on the areas with the highest deprivation.
+The study was carried out in Northern Ireland, which persistently has the lowest bowel screening uptake compared to the other UK nations.
+It focused on the areas of Northern Ireland with the highest deprivation.

 What difference will this project make?